9 ways to get a mortgage without PMI

 4. Look into state or local homebuyer assistance programs

-Some of these programs might be sufficient to assist a buyer in meeting the 20% down payment requirement to get rid of PMI.
+Some of these initiatives might provide enough support to help a buyer achieve the 20% down payment threshold, thus avoiding PMI.

 While this method doesn’t technically eliminate mortgage insurance premiums, you will avoid the recurring payments.
 Rather than paying PMI in monthly installments, you pay the entire PMI premium at closing.